Ascot tips: Antepost preview and best bets for QIPCO British Champions Day 2023

 The British Champions Sprint is the other race I'm willing to dip my toe in this far out and, having recently put up SPYCATCHER for the Betfair Sprint Cup, I'm keen to have him on side here too.

-It's not that I've any serious doubts about him taking up the Haydock entry, but with all due respect you never can be sure what state the ground is going to be in there and if he were to skip that race I'd be a bit put out if he went and won this without carrying my cash.
+It's not that I've any serious doubts about him taking up the Haydock entry, but next week's forecast is for plenty of sunshine and, with all due respect, you never can be sure what state the ground is going to be there anyway.
+If he were to skip the Sprint Cup I'd be a bit put out if he went and won this without carrying my cash.

 That was his first taste of Group 1 action, just missing out in a photo-finish having hit the front soon enough, and I genuinely think the best could still be yet to come from the five-year-old.
 If he goes and does the business in the Sprint Cup then we'll have the value for Ascot too.

-I toyed with MITBAAHY in the Haydock race too but will add him to the staking plan here instead as he's been pretty well held in two previous Haydock runs whereas I thought he ran a very encouraging race in this year's King's Stand.
+I toyed with MITBAAHY in the Haydock race too but will add him to the staking plan here instead as he's been pretty well held in two previous Haydock runs whereas I thought he ran a very encouraging race on this track in this year's King's Stand.

 Mitbaahy has subsequently taken full advantage of a drop to Listed level with a taking victory over six furlongs on soft ground at Chester and the third home that day, Ehraz, ran a cracker when third in the big six-furlong handicap from a mark of 105 at York last week.